-Measurable Goal: Evaluate existing program and amend as needed.

-Status to Date: Public Works Dept. swept 126 streets this year and collected 105 cubic yards of material.
+Responsible Department: Public Works Measurable Goal: Evaluate existing program and amend as needed.
+Status to Date: In 2020, Public Works Dept. swept approximately 60 streets and collected approximately 50 cubic yards of material.

-6-10 Develop / implement catch basin cleaning program a program - The Public Works Department currently has a program of cleaning and evaluating all catch basins.
+6-10 Develop / implement catch basin cleaning program - The Public Works Department currently has a program of cleaning and evaluating all catch basins.
 Public Works has submitted a report stating the amount of catch basins that were cleaned and/or repaired.

 Measurable Goal: Evaluate existing program and amend as needed.

-Status to Date: 160 basins were cleaned and approximately 236 were repaired or rebuilt.
+Status to Date: In 2020, 422 basins were cleaned.